Mailchimp vs Mailerlite: The email marketing stand-off

 Advantage: Mailerlite

-Pricing for the two platforms will depend on your needs and contact list size.
+The cost of email marketing software depends on your needs and contact list size.

 What’s nice with Mailerlite is that once you’re on a paid plan you can add a la carte features as you need them.
 These include MailerPro (dedicated support manager), SitesPro (unlimited web pages), and Dedicated IP.
+Mailchimp has a similar incremental pricing structure but includes tiers with different feature ranges.

 Mailerlite is the clear winner due to its affordability and simple pricing structure.
 You’re either on a free plan or you’re not and you’ll know exactly what your cost is as you scale up.